Long read

 Much like Colombia, Florida faces a severe threat from rising sea levels and coastal erosion, endangering 75% of its population residing along the coastline.
 Currently, the fastest-growing state in the United States, expanding commercial and housing developments have come at a cost to its coastal wetlands.

 Geo-data will help inform critical climate adaptation strategies, including infrastructure development and maintenance, habitat mapping, environmental restoration, and coastal hazard studies to ensure the viability of Florida’s growing population.
+Data management systems are being enhanced to efficiently process and utilise this spatial data, ensuring that the state's flood defence mechanisms and flood protection measures are optimised for the future.

 Long read AME 23 11 coastal resilience